-Few places offer such scenic, wildlife and recreational values in one small area.
+Few places offer so many scenic, wildlife and recreational opportunities in one small area.
 This idyllic bay is home to a 180 million year old petrified forest, dolphins and Yellow-eyed penguins.
-Just down the road is Waikawa, a small fishing settlement teeming with wildlife.
+Just down the road is Waikawa, a small fishing settlement also teeming with interesting wildlife.

 The Catlins is home to some of the most photographed water falls in New Zealand.
-McLean Falls, Purakaunui Falls and the Matai Falls are a must see on your visit to The Catlins.
+McLean Falls, Purakaunui Falls and the Matai Falls are must-sees on your visit to The Catlins.

 Old School Townships

 Explore the history of The Catlins community by visiting Tokanui, Waikawa & Owaka.
 Here you will learn about the whaling, saw milling & gold mining history, which dates back to the regions settlement in the 1860’s.
-At the cafes try the local delicacy, whitebait fritters.
+At cafes in these townships try the local delicacy, whitebait fritters.

 The Catlins offer some of the best opportunities to view and photograph New Zealand fur seals/kekeno, Southern elephant seals/ihupuku, New Zealand sea lions/whakahao, and Yellow eyed penguins/hoiho, as they nestle amongst rock formations and on golden beaches.

 The Catlins has a wealth of unique landforms.
 Follow the Southern Scenic Route and check out the numerous attractions including Nugget Point, Jacks Blowhole, Lake Wilkie, Cathedral Caves, Slope Point and the lighthouse at Waipapa Point.

-The Catlins heritage trail which feature 13 heritage sites, is a great way to explore the scenic beauty and the rich history of The Catlins.
+The Catlins Heritage Trail, which features 13 heritage sites, is a great way to explore the scenic beauty and the rich history of The Catlins.

 Check out our Southland events calendar and find out what is coming up so you can plan your trip south.View